vonBohlen/Game-2D/md/GettingStarted.md

 ## Installation

-Currently, there are no official packages of Game2D.
+Currently, there are no official packages of Game2D. \
-<p>To use Game2D, you either have to compile the project by yourself, or you have to clone this repository and base your work on to it.</p>
+To use Game2D, you either have to compile the project by yourself, or you have to clone this repository and base your work on to it. \
 In the future, Game2D will be available as a maven package.

 ## Creating an instance

-To use Game2D, we need to create an instance of the engine first.
+To use Game2D, we need to create an instance of the engine first. \
-<p>This can be done, by adding this line of code to your project:</p>
+This can be done, by adding this line of code to your project:

 ```java
 public static Instance instance = new Instance(null);